 All of our staff are fully trained, uniformed and experienced but most of all they are friendly and happy to help.
 Our fleet of vans are fully equipped with transit blankets, sofa covers, ties, a skate and a full tool kit.

-All moves with Big Red can be covered with liability insurance.
-As Members of the National Guild of Removers we follow their Code of Practice and you can be assured that Big Red will give you the best removals service in Mayfair.
+All removals and storage with Big Red have a range of liability cover values available.
+We follow the standard accredited codes of practice and you can be assured that Big Red will give you the best removals service in Mayfair postcode.

 Whatever other stresses you have with your move, you can rely on Big Red to ensure that, from start to finish, the removal process is not one of them.
 Call the Mayfair removals specialists now on 0207 228 7651.

 Parking in Mayfair

 Most of the roads around Mayfair are controlled parking, and either parking suspensions or dispensations are required.
 For larger Removals in Mayfair a parking suspension is a necessity.
 The suspension has to be booked 10 working days in advance of the required date.
 These are booked with Westminster council online.
 For smaller Mayfair removals, using vans, we can load and unload for short periods on single yellow lines.
 Otherwise a dispensation would need to be booked, if we are packing and Mayfair flat moving.

 For parking and other council information please click here Westminster Council.

 Mayfair was the site of an annual May Fair and Spring cattle market first held in the late 1600’s.
 The fair and market were curtailed in the reign of George III because of the notorious behaviour of the ‘lazy rascals’ and ‘sluttish strumpets’ who frequented there.